Special forces: Modern special forces

 Special forces have been used in both wartime and peacetime military operations such as the Laotian Civil War, Bangladesh Liberation War-1971, Vietnam War, Portuguese Colonial War, South African Border War, Falklands War, The Troubles in Northern Ireland, the Jaffna University Helidrop, the first and second Gulf Wars, Afghanistan, Croatia, Kosovo, Bosnia, the first and second Chechen Wars, the Iranian Embassy siege (London), the Air France Flight 8969 (Marseille), Operation Defensive Shield, Operation Khukri, the Moscow theater hostage crisis, Operation Orchard, the Japanese Embassy hostage crisis (Lima), in Sri Lanka against the LTTE, the raid on Osama Bin Laden's compound in Pakistan, the 2016 Indian Line of Control strike the 2015 Indian counter-insurgency operation in Myanmar and the Barisha Raid in Syria of 2019.

 The U.S. invasion of Afghanistan involved special forces from several coalition nations, who played a major role in removing the Taliban from power in 2001–2002.
 Special forces have continued to play a role in combating the Taliban in subsequent operations.

-As gender restrictions are being removed in parts of the world, women are applying for special forces units selections and in 2014 the Norwegian Special Operation Forces established an all female unit Jegertroppen (Hunter Troop).
+As gender restrictions are being removed in parts of the world, women are applying for special forces units selections and in 2014 the Norwegian Special Operation Forces established an all female unit Jegertroppen (Ranger Platoon).